 Research Focus

-Our current work centers on four themes:
+Our current work centers on three themes:

 1. Shoreline change and stabilization — tracking how barrier islands respond to storms, seasonal cycles, and the installation of nature-based shoreline structures at Sugarloaf Island.